adam-dill/localhost-server/README.md

 ## Project Structure

 - The solution file is named `LocalHostServer.csproj` and is located in the `Source` directory.
-- The `Example` directory contains the current build.
+- The `Example` directory contains working example of the build with a test HTML file.

 ## Usage